 "In GoPro's quest to provide the best battery runtimes possible, they found that a surprisingly low amount of GoPro users were actually applying GPS stickers to content,"

 "GPS was also a feature that GoPro encouraged users to turn off to achieve the best battery runtimes possible.
 So, it was eliminated from HERO12 Black as one of the many steps they took to increase runtimes across the highest speeds and feeds."

 The official battery figures are impressive, with GoPro claiming the Hero 12 Black can achieve up to double runtime before thermal shutdown compared to the Hero 11 Black.
 That translates to 70 minutes of continuous recording at 5.6K 60fps with Hypersmooth 6.0 turned on.

-GoPro Hero 12 Black early verdict
+GoPro Hero 12 Black verdict

 The Hero 12 Black brings back what we love about the Hero 11 Black and refines it.
 The Easy Mode is indeed easy to use, making it novice-friendly, and the new advanced features add a new pro-appeal to the GoPro line.

 Bluetooth audio, log capture, HDR video, and 1/4-inch tripod thread wouldn't justify an upgrade from a Hero 11 Black unless you specifically needed to capture external audio or shoot in log.
 For anyone upgrading from an older action camera or picking up their first, though, the Hero 12 Black is a great option.